Open-Email/MailHTTPS-Protocol/README.md

 - **`key`**: the public signing key of the user, needed for verifying the signature.
 The public key MUST be simple BASE64 encoded with padding.

-The advantage of the SOTN scheme is in the lack of passwords, and the use of signed nonces over HTTPS which provides robust protection against both man-in-the-middle and replay attacks.
+The advantage of the SOTN scheme is in the lack of passwords, and the use of signed nonce over HTTPS which provides robust protection against both man-in-the-middle and replay attacks.

 Authentication undertakes the following steps:

 1. The service being authenticated checks that the provided nonce hasn't been used previously within the past 24 hours.
 2. If the service being authenticated is own mail agent, the public key is compared with the same of the user identified, falling back to the `Last-Signing-Key`.
 3. Finally, the signature of the nonce using the provided public key.

 ```mermaid
 graph TD;